Vehmloewff/driza/docs/01-introduction.md

 This function sets all the component instances in the `components` array as children of that component.

-> Each call to `SELF.render` replaces the current children with the contents of the `components` array.
+> WARNING: Each call to `SELF.render` replaces the current children with the contents of the `components` array.

 ```ts
 function componentConstructor(props, UI, SELF) {